JereNwa/thanks-scratch/README.md

 # thanks-scratch
 Congrats!
-In one way or another, you've found this repository!
-This exists as sort of a memorial for Scratch as it has really been a lot to me.
+In one way or another, you've found this!
+Welcome!
+This exists as sort of a memorial for Scratch as it's what sparked my passion for coding in the first place.<br/>
+Without it, I probably wouldn't have even become as good as coding as I am now.

 ## Part One - Discovering Scratch
 I came across Scratch sometime between 2019 and 2021.
 Prior to that, I used ScratchJr.
 Now, ~I didn't have an account at the time, but~<br/>